Minimum Grade Requirements

 - If the appeal is denied, the student is notified of the decision by the Director of the Student Success Center and the academic dismissal status remains on the record.
 Students must reapply to the University if they do not enroll within one calendar year from the initiation of the academic dismissal.

-JAGS is a student success program that houses a comprehensive academic success plan including academic workshops, online modules, and one-on-one meetings to track student progress.
-The purpose of JAGS is to enhance student learning, create opportunities for students to establish a record of academic successes and provide individualized success plans created in collaboration with the student an Academic Success Coach.
+PAS is a student success program that houses a comprehensive academic success plan including academic workshops, online modules, and one-on-one meetings to track student progress.
+The purpose of PAS is to enhance student learning, create opportunities for students to establish a record of academic successes and provide individualized success plans created in collaboration with the student an Academic Success Coach.
 Each plan emphasizes the strengths of each learner and identifies areas needing improvement.